 • HP is the horsepower measured on the dyno (HP)

-• T is the temperature at the time of the test (°F)
+• T is the intake/ambient air temperature during the test (converted to absolute temperature, K)

-• BP is the barometric pressure at the time of the test (inHg)
+• BP is the station barometric pressure during the test (converted to Pa)

-• H is the relative humidity at the time of the test (%)
+• H is the relative humidity during the test (%)

 What is Dyno Correction?

 Dyno correction is the process of adjusting the horsepower measured by a dynamometer (dyno) to account for variations in atmospheric conditions.
-Since horsepower can be affected by temperature, air pressure, and humidity, dyno correction ensures that horsepower readings are comparable regardless of when or where they are taken.
+Since engine output can be affected by temperature, air pressure, and humidity (which change the oxygen available for combustion), applying a consistent correction method helps make horsepower readings more comparable across different conditions.
 This is particularly important for comparing the performance of engines in different environments or ensuring consistency in racing regulations.

 How to Calculate Corrected Horsepower?